-You must have seen evidence of the learner's gross annual wages in these circumstances.
+Evidence must be seen of the learner's gross annual wages in these circumstances.
 This could be a wage slip or a UC statement within 3 months of the learner's learning start date, or a current employment contract which states gross monthly/annual wages.
-Please note this is not an exhaustive list, but you must evidence your decision to award full funding to an individual who would normally be eligible for co-funding.
+Please note this is not an exhaustive list, but the decision to award full funding to an individual who would normally be eligible for co-funding must be evidenced.

-If the learner is unemployed and is claiming benefits you must complete the Benefit Status Indicator (BSI) to identify the learner is in receipt of Jobseeker's Allowance (BSI 1) Universal Credit (BSI 4), or Employment and Support Allowance (all categories) (BSI 5).
+If the learner is unemployed and is claiming benefits the Benefit Status Indicator (BSI) must be completed to identify the learner is in receipt of Jobseeker's Allowance (BSI 1) Universal Credit (BSI 4), or Employment and Support Allowance (all categories) (BSI 5).

-Fee type Full time Part time
+Fee type Fu III time Part time

 Fully funded Co-funded Fully funded Co-funded

 Tuition (T) NIL Specified on course file NIL Specified on course file

 Materials (M) FULL FULL FULL FULL

 Exam and Registration (E) NIL FULL NIL FULL

-Fees have been set by Curriculum Directors at a course level based on subject sector knowledge, market conditions and competition.
+Fees are set by Curriculum Directors at a course level based on subject sector knowledge, market conditions and competition.